Dinah currently stars in her own solo series where she's the singer in a rock group called the "Black Canary", dubbed the world's most dangerous band.

 Debuting in 1947, the Black Canary displaced Johnny Thunder from his regular back-up features in Flash Comics.
-The only child of a long line of police officers, young Dinah was defied her chance to become a police officer because she was a woman (It was 1947).
+The only child of a long line of police officers, young Dinah was defied her chance to become a police officer.
 In honor of her father's wishes, Dinah Drake fashioned a costumed identity to eradicate crime as the Black Canary.
 Canary had several solo adventures and often teamed with Johnny Thunder.
 When Thunder's powers became unreliable, Black Canary took his place on the Justice Society of America.

 Dinah Drake, the first Black Canary, was created by writer Robert Kanigher and artist Carmine Infantino.
 Her daughter, Dinah Laurel Lance, the second Black Canary, was created by Dick Dillin and Dennis O'Neil.